Risingson/eveeyedocs/docs/sharing/signatures.md

 You can clean a system from signatures and connections as a whole by doubleclicking the `little trash bin` to the right within in the "SIGNATURES" headline.

+Using the icon beside the trash bin will toggle a compact list display.

 Deleted sigs can be undeleted for up to 3 hours.
 You can show and hide anomalies, cosmics and deleted sigs by clicking the corresponding tab above the signatures displayed.